MoveScope

 2

-Families prioritizing safety, walkability, and a slower pace over maximum salaries.
+Households prioritizing safety, walkability, and a slower daily rhythm over maximum salary upside.

 3